Lumi vs accessiBe

 |---|---|---|

-| Approach | Writes compliance fixes into your Shopify catalog/content (source-level changes) | Runs via JavaScript and modifies pages in the user’s browser; no permanent source-code changes (Source) |
+| Approach | Writes reviewed alt text and catalog content updates into Shopify product data | Runs via JavaScript and modifies pages in the user’s browser; no permanent source-code changes (Source) |

-| Persistence | Fixes remain even if scripts fail/are blocked | If removed/blocked, it’s “as if it was never installed” (Source) |
+| Persistence | Approved metadata updates remain in Shopify product data | If removed/blocked, it’s “as if it was never installed” (Source) |

 | Site speed philosophy | No need to add an always-on overlay layer to every page | accessiBe says it loads asynchronously and doesn’t impact load times/optimization (Source) |

-| Shopify fit | Built for Shopify catalogs: audit + bulk alt text remediation + Auto‑Sync | Works across many platforms; installed via JS snippet/other methods (Source) |
+| Shopify fit | Built for Shopify catalogs: scan + bulk alt text workflow + auto-sync options | Works across many platforms; installed via JS snippet/other methods (Source) |

-| Pricing starting point | Free plan with 20 Vision AI credits/mo; paid plans from $29/mo (Growth) on the App Store | Plans shown from $490/year (Micro) and scale by traffic tiers (Source) |
+| Pricing starting point | Free plan with 50 Vision AI credits/mo; paid plans from $29/mo (Growth) on the App Store | Public pricing is typically presented by traffic tier; confirm current terms on accessiBe before buying (Source) |

-| Best for | Shopify owners who want source fixes + audit trails + ongoing compliance | Teams that want an accessibility interface/widget and browser-level adjustments |
+| Best for | Shopify owners who want source-level catalog updates, review controls, and records | Teams that want an accessibility interface/widget and browser-level adjustments |

 Lumi’s Approach: